Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Models

-\textbf{Zee-Babu model}: In the Zee–Babu model, both neutrino masses and $n$--$\overline{n}$ oscillations arise at the two-loop level, as illustrated in the upper and lower panels of Fig.~\ref{fig:fig04}, respectively.
-The mediators responsible for the $n$--$\overline{n}$ oscillation process are $S_{1}=(\overline{3},1,-2/3) \in 10_S$ and $(6,1,4/3) \in 50_S$, with the corresponding $n$--$\overline{n}$ diagram classified as \textbf{TOPOLOGY AII}.
-Since the scalar cubic interaction involves two $10_S$ propagators, and owing to the antisymmetric nature of the $10_S$ Yukawa coupling, two $W$-boson exchanges are required to realize the $n$--$\overline{n}$ transition.
+\textbf{Zee-Babu model}: In the Zee–Babu model, both neutrino masses and $n$--$\overline{n}$ oscillation arise at two loops, as shown in Fig.~\ref{fig:fig04}.
+The $n$--$\overline{n}$ mediators are $S_1=(\overline{3},1,-2/3) \in 10_S$ and $(6,1,4/3) \in 50_S$, corresponding to \textbf{TOPOLOGY AII}.
+Due to antisymmetric nature of Yukawa coupling of $10_S$ and the fact that scalar cubic interaction involves two $10_S$ propagators, two $W$-boson exchanges are required to generate $n$--$\overline{n}$ transition.

-\textbf{Zee-Babu model (variant)}: We comment that in the minimal realization of the Zee-Babu model, there is a possibility of replacing $10_S$ by a $15_S$.
-This can significantly enhance the $n$--$\overline{n}$ transition rate, since the $15_S$ has symmetric Yukawa couplings.
-However, in this variant, the neutrino mass receives, in addition to the two-loop contribution, a tree-level contribution, which, admittedly, might be subdominant in parts of the parameter space.
-The leading contributions to $n$--$\overline{n}$ oscillation with \textbf{TOPOLOGY A} can now be realized entirely by color sextets.
-This variant offers two options for the mediators: one set consists of $(6,1,-2/3) \in 15_S$ and $(6,1,4/3) \in 50_S$, while the other requires $(6,3,1/3) \in 50^*_S$ and $(6,1,-2/3) \in 15_S$ to complete the diagram.
-Notably, the latter case involves four left-handed quarks, making it the only model with external left-handed quarks.

-Note that for all phenomenologically viable neutrino mass models of the most minimal kind it holds that the level at which the neutrino mass diagram is realized is exactly the same as the level of the corresponding $n$--$\overline{n}$ oscillation diagram.
-This pattern, however, is expected to break down in the extended versions of these models.

-Again, we restrict our discussion to the most minimal models that accommodate viable neutrino masses and mixing parameters.
-It should be noted that we entirely set aside issues such as the viability of charged lepton mass generation, gauge coupling unification, and consistency with the experimentally established proton decay lifetimes, to name a few.
-A comprehensive investigation of renormalizable $SU(5)$ models incorporating all these considerations, as well as the experimental implications of the corresponding processes, will be reported elsewhere.
+\textbf{Zee-Babu variant}: We note that $10_S$ of the minimal Zee–Babu model can be replaced by $15_S$, which would enhance the $n$--$\overline{n}$ rate due to introduction of symmetric Yukawa couplings of $15_S$ to the SM fermions.
+There would thus be no need for two $W$-boson exchanges to generate $n$--$\overline{n}$ oscillation.
+In this particular variant a singly charged component within $(1,3,1)\in 15_S$ replaces $(1,1,1)\in 10_S$ in the Zee–Babu two-loop neutrino mass diagram of Fig.\ \ref{fig:scalar_loop2}.

+This variant also adds a tree-level contribution to neutrino masses, which might be subdominant in parts of parameter space.
+For example, this could be trivially achieved by assigning a tiny vacuum expectation value to scalar $(1,3,1)\in 15_S$.
+If that is the case, the leading $n$--$\overline{n}$ contributions would be via \textbf{TOPOLOGY A} of Fig.\ \ref{fig:zee_babu} and could arise entirely via color sextets, with two mediator options: $(6,1,-2/3) \in 15_S$ and $(6,1,4/3) \in 50_S$, or $(6,3,1/3) \in 50^*_S$ and $(6,1,-2/3) \in 15_S$.
+The latter is the only case with four external left-handed quarks.
+While both contributions can yield unsuppressed $n$--$\overline{n}$ transition rates we assume, for simplicity, that the former contribution dominates as it involves only right-handed SM fermions in the external legs.
+This particular choice of dominance does not affect the overall conclusions presented below.